grafana/loki/docs/sources/configuration/_index.md

   [consistent_hash: <bool>]

 redis:
-  # Redis Server endpoint to use for caching.
+  # Redis Server or Cluster configuration endpoint to use for caching.
 A comma-separated list of endpoints
   # for Redis Cluster or Redis Sentinel.
 If empty, no redis will be used.
   # CLI flag: -<prefix>.redis.endpoint
   [endpoint: <string>]